voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 2. Make your changes and update the documentation if necessary.
 3. Add or update tests for any new or modified functionality.
 4. Ensure your code passes all tests and pre-commit hooks.
-5. Submit a pull request with a clear description of:
+5. Submit a pull request with:
+   - A clear and concise title that describes the changes (this will later appear in the changelog)
+   - An appropriate label (this is important for automated changelog generation, see [release.yml](.github/release.yml))
+   - A clear description of:
      - What problem your PR solves
      - The changes you've made
      - Any relevant issue numbers

 Your pull request will be reviewed by the maintainers, who may request changes or provide feedback.